 Essentially, if you can honestly answer yes to only one or a couple of these questions, bifacial panels are definitely a choice worth considering.

 Bifacial solar panels really shine in large-scale commercial installations.
-Larger budgets and fewer space constraints allow commercial installers to tap into the potential of bifacial solar technology fully.
+Larger budgets and fewer space constraints allow commercial installers to tap into bifacial solar technology’s potential fully.
 Large arrays, solar tracking mounts, and custom design sites, and ground plane surfaces see some of the highest efficiency figures possible from the technology.

 The bottom line is this.
 Domestic solar users can certainly benefit from installing bifacial panels instead of traditional solar panels.
 Unfortunately, those choosing a rooftop setup will have to settle for monofacial solar panel arrays.
 Ground mount installations are more expensive, but they have other benefits, and the increased power output would eventually even the score.